-“Together we’re the giants in BBIN & Bimstec.
-We can dominate any sub-regional or regional grouping,” said the international relations analyst.
+"Together we're the giants in BBIN and Bimstec.
+We can dominate any sub-regional or regional grouping," said the international relations analyst.

 BBIN is a sub-regional cooperation among Bangladesh, Bhutan, India and Nepal, while Bimstec stands for Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (Bimstec).